PrintM3D/Quad-Fusion-Docs/getting-started/sd-card-structure.md

 ## Sys Organization

 As mentioned before, the _sys/_ folder contains all sorts of system files.
 The most important file is _config.g_.
-This file is executed on the start-up of the Duet Maestro board in order to configure the Promega settings.
+This file is executed on the start-up of the Duet Maestro board in order to configure the Crane settings.
 If you wanted to add a command to the start-up sequence, you should insert it in _config.g_.
 In the _sys/_ folder you will also notice a handful of other files with the _machine_ prefix.
 These files are called from _config.g_ with the `M98` command and they represent part of the start-up sequence.
 The _sys/_ folder is structured to indicate which files are recommended to be changed and which are not.

 **Machine Files**